 Man’s switcheroo attempt to escape quarantine gets busted

-An individual with a high risk of getting COVID-19 tries to escape authorities due to quarantine fears – a tale as old as time.
+When a person with a high risk of getting COVID-19 tries to escape authorities due to quarantine fears – it feels like a tale as old as time by now to us.

 Alright, maybe that last part was an overstatement.
 But it sure feels familiar, given how often we’ve had to report incidents like this.

 Many even come up with bizarre stunts to avoid quarantine, from plotting an escape with rope to running down security posts.
 In the case of this man, he tried to pull off a switcheroo, sending another into quarantine in his stead.

 Needless to say, his attempt didn’t go unnoticed, and here’s how he’ll face the consequences.